-In common with many charitable organizations, the organization derives revenue from donations & fundraising activities the completeness of which is not susceptible of satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the organization and we were not able to determine whether any adjustments might be necessary to contributions, excess of revenues over expenses, current assets and net assets.
-Our audit opinion on the financial statements for the year ended June 30, 2022 was modified accordingly because of the possible effects of this limitation of scope.
+In common with many charitable organizations, the organization derives revenue from donations and fundraising activities the completeness of which is not susceptible of satisfactory audit verification.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the organization, therefore we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses and cashflows from operations for the year ended June 30, 2024, current assets as at June 30, 2024 and net assets as at July 1, 2024 and June 30, 2024.
+Our audit opinion on the financial statements for the year ended June 30, 2023 was modified accordingly because of the possible effects of this limitation of scope.
+Consequently we were unable to determine whether any adjustments to these amounts were necessary.